weakish/docs-en/views/realtime-guide-senior.md

 You may implement your own `SignatureFactory` to retrieve signatures from remote servers.
 If you don't have your own server, you may use the **web hosting** service provided by LeanEngine.
 Generating signatures within your mobile app is **extremely dangerous** since your **Master Key** can get exposed.

-This signature expires in 6 months, but it becomes invalid once the client has been kicked off (via `POST /1.2/rtm/clients/{client_id}/kick`).
+This signature expires in 6 hours, but it becomes invalid once the client has been kicked off (via `POST /1.2/rtm/clients/{client_id}/kick`).
+Signature invalidness does not affect currently connected clients.

 #### Signatures for Creating Conversations